Achieving the Heisenberg limit of metrology via measurement on an ancillary qubit: Quantum Fisher information under decoherence

-An asymptotic behavior to the Heisenberg scaling can appear even when the second term in Eq.~(\ref{QFI for mixed state}) is partially eliminated under a mixed state.
-For example, one can suppose that the probe system is prepared as a thermal state in the bases of $|j,m\rangle_{\rm opt}$, i.e.,
+A behavior asymptotic to the Heisenberg scaling can appear even when the second term in Eq.~(\ref{QFI for mixed state}) is only partially eliminated under a mixed state.
+For example, one can suppose that the probe system is prepared as

+where $c$ is a positive number with $0\leq c\leq |a_mb_m|$.
+In the case of a nonvanishing coherence, i.e., $0<c\leq |a_mb_m|$, the probe state in Eq.~(\ref{probeMixed}) can be diagonalized as